Sketch of: A Searchable Online Gallery of Innovation Examples

 modernlever

-As pasted from IngenuityEpoch.org, here’s the sketch of what a searchable online gallery of innovation examples might look like:
+Here’s a sketch of a potential searchable online gallery of innovation examples:

 An Ongoing World’s Fair of Innovation —